Snow White vs the BBFC – the Disney classic that was deemed too scary for under-16s

 At least the UK was a little way ahead of Sweden, where the film was finally released uncut in 1992, but it was still a surprisingly long road to get the film cleared as a U. It was last classified by the BBFC for a home release in 2016, and its most up-to-date summary guidance cites “very mild scary scenes and threat”.

-For that cultural context point, this was a couple of years after 2012 gave us three other Snow White films that received different higher certificates.
-Mirror Mirror was granted a PG (for “mild threat, violence, and infrequent mild language”) while Snow White And The Huntsman (“moderate violence and threat”) and the cracking Spanish silent film Blancanieves (“bullfighting scenes and infrequent moderate sex references”) both passed at 12A.
+For that cultural context point, 2012 gave us three other Snow White films that received different higher certificates.
+Mirror Mirror got a PG for “mild threat, violence, and infrequent mild language”.
+Snow White And The Huntsman (“moderate violence and threat”) and the cracking Spanish silent film Blancanieves (“bullfighting scenes and infrequent moderate sex references”) both passed at 12A.

 Although the studio has previously backed international releases for Touchstone and Miramax films at 15 and 18, Disney doesn’t tend to go above the bounds of 12 or 12A for releases under its banner nowadays.
-Without exception, its animated films have been granted either U or PG certificates without any need for cuts.
+Without exception, its animated films get either U or PG certificates, with no need for any cuts.

 Follow Film Stories on Twitter here, and on Facebook here.